 Discover the Cotswolds with a tour from Oxford

-Even if you’re in Oxford for a couple of days, the Cotswolds tour is a definite must.
-Not only is the tour led by a local guide, they’ll pick you right up from where you’re staying or wherever you are in Oxford.
+Even if you’re in Oxford for a few days, a Cotswolds tour is a definite must.
+Tours are led by a local guide, they’ll pick you right up from where you’re staying or wherever you are in Oxford.